Moria people: Culture and traditions

 The Maria/Moriya community follows Sunni Islam, participating in major Islamic festivals and rituals.
 However, their social customs are influenced by Assamese Hindu practices, and many of their cultural traditions resemble those of Assamese society.
 For instance, they celebrate local festivals, conduct marriages and funerals in Assamese custom, and speak Assamese as their native language.

 Traditionally, the community was engaged in metal craft.
 Over time, this occupation shaped their identity and contributed to their lower socioeconomic status.
-In 1975, the Assam government categorized the community under the "Other Backward Class" (OBC) classification.
+In 1975, the Assam government categorized the community under the "Other Backward Class" classification.

 The community also maintains institutions such as the All Assam Goriya-Moriya-Deshi Parishad, which represents Assamese Muslim groups.
 In 2022, this organization welcomed the state’s move to recognize Moriyas as indigenous Muslims.

 Moriyas speak Assamese as their mother tongue, often with a slight dialectal variation, such as elongated vowels.
 They once maintained a sociolect or "secret" internal dialect, but it is now largely obsolete.

-Their artisanal heritage remains central to their culture.
 Traditional products such as dīgaon (brass cooking vessels) and kans narir tal (gram pans) are part of Assamese rural household life and are often attributed to Moriya craftsmen.

-Their cuisine, dress, and social practices reflect a blend of Assamese and Islamic traditions.
-The community is known for its simplicity and adherence to both Islamic teachings and Assamese cultural values.